2019 FIFA Beach Soccer World Cup final: 2019 season comparison

 Both teams had enjoyed generally successful seasons but not without some negatives.
 As European nations, they had competed in many of the same events.

 Portugal failed in qualification for the World Beach Games, but compensated for this disappointment by claiming the gold medal at the European Games and becoming six-time European champions at the Euro Beach Soccer League (EBSL).
 Despite reaching this final, they narrowly qualified for the World Cup in July, finishing in the final qualification spot, but also won the silver medal at the Mediterranean Beach Games.
 Portugal were world ranked 4th going into the match.

-Italy went into the season as reigning European champions having won the 2018 EBSL and began the year by qualifying for the World Beach Games were they went on to lose to Iran in the bronze medal match.
-They only managed a fifth place finish at the European Games, but claimed fourth in the EBSL and second place in qualification for the World Cup.
+Italy went into the season as reigning European champions having won the 2018 EBSL and began the year by qualifying for the World Beach Games, where they went on to lose to Iran in the bronze medal match.
+They only managed a fifth-place finish at the European Games, but claimed fourth in the EBSL and second place in qualification for the World Cup.
 The Mediterranean Beach Games was their most successful event, where they claimed the gold medal.
-Italy were world ranked 3rd going into the match.
+Italy was world-ranked 3rd going into the match.